Bottom Painting

 The general consensus is there’s more fouling activity in warmer water and still water, and less growth in water that’s colder or where there’s more current flowing beneath the hull.
 It’s also harder for biofoulers to attach to a moving target, so the more you use your boat, the cleaner the bottom should remain.

-At any rate, it’s always a good idea to ask fellow boaters, local boatyard professionals, or refer to our ongoing bottom paint research, to help pinpoint paints that work best where your boat floats.
+At any rate, it’s always a good idea to ask fellow boaters and local boatyard professionals to help pinpoint paints that work best where your boat floats.

 Types of Antifouling Bottom Paint